variablecolor/sdk/docs/ios-readme.md

 ## Changelog

+### v1.6.0

+- load method on `VCFProductFilterSet` has been deprecated.
+Please use `fetchProductFilters` or `fetchInspirationFilters` from `VCFProductSearch`.

+### v1.5.0

+- Filter interface changed to support inspirations and products as two distinct filter sets.

 ### v1.4.0

-* Product download code improved (reduced memory use)
+- Product download code improved (reduced memory use)
-* Improved filter set functionality
+- Improved filter set functionality

 ### v1.3.0

-* `filterPredicate` property of `VCFProductSearch` removed.
+- `filterPredicate` property of `VCFProductSearch` removed.
 Replaced with `filters`.
   Typically, you should use the `selectedFilters` property of a `VCFProductFilterSet` to populate this.

 ### v1.2.0

-* VCFProductSearch executeOfflineSearch function renamed to execute
+- VCFProductSearch executeOfflineSearch function renamed to execute
-* VCFOfflineProduct renamed to VCFVariableCloudProduct
+- VCFOfflineProduct renamed to VCFVariableCloudProduct

 ### v1.1.2

-* Adds color convenience methods on `VCFColorScan`
+- Adds color convenience methods on `VCFColorScan`

 ### v1.1.1

-* Adds paging (skip, limit) to `VCFProductSearch`
+- Adds paging (skip, limit) to `VCFProductSearch`
-* Adds `hasCalibration` property to `VCFColorimeter`
+- Adds `hasCalibration` property to `VCFColorimeter`

 ## Contributing